Russia and France have not met in a competitive match since 1999, when David Trezeguet was on the scoresheet for Les Bleuets.

 • Russia's most recent U21 EURO, in 2013, ended in group stage elimination; a side coached by Nikolai Pisarev lost to Spain (0-1), Netherlands (1-5) and Germany (1-2) to finish bottom of Group B, Russia's only goals coming from future senior internationals Denis Cheryshev and Alan Dzagoev.

-• Russia had therefore lost five of their six games at the U21 final tournament before 2021, the exception a 2-1 victory against hosts Romania in Bucharest in the seventh-place play-off in 1998.
+• Matchday 1 was therefore only Russia's second win at the U21 final tournament, and the first since a 2-1 victory against hosts Romania in Bucharest in the seventh-place play-off in 1998.
+They have lost their other five finals matches.

-• This time round, a team coached by Mikhail Galaktionov – who has been in charge since 2018 – finished first in qualifying Group 5 on 23 points, three ahead of second-placed Poland.
+• For this tournament, a team coached by Mikhail Galaktionov – who has been in charge since 2018 – finished first in qualifying Group 5 on 23 points, three ahead of second-placed Poland.
 Russia won seven of their ten fixtures, losing only to Poland in their eighth game (0-1 a) and scoring four goals in each of their last two, against Estonia (4-0 h) and Latvia (4-1 a).

 • France are in the finals for the second successive edition, and are making their fourth appearance overall in an eight or 12-team finals.
 They have never previously failed to qualify from their group.
 In 2019, they featured at a U21 EURO for the first time in 13 years; they finished as runners-up in 2002, losing the final on penalties to the Czech Republic, and were beaten by the Netherlands, 3-2 after extra-time, in the last four in 2006.